solita/solita.github.com/_posts/2019-04-10-aws-dashboard-console-using-arduino.md

 ## The AWS Dashboard Console Project

 The aim of this project was to create a prototype of the AWS dashboard console using Arduino compatible board and electronic components.
-The project was mainly a hobby project, but the idea behind was also to create something that I could use on my daily work.
+The project was mainly a hobby project, but the idea behind was also to create something that I could use in my daily work.

-The console presents AWS alerts and codepipeline status by the LED lights and LCD screen.
-The console runs independently by polling AWS metrics over the WiFi.
-The console uses NodeMCU microcontroller with an integrated ESP8266 WiFi chip.
-Just plug-in the power and go.
+The console presents AWS alerts and codepipeline status by the LED lights and the LCD screen.
+The console runs independently by polling AWS metrics over WiFi.
+The console uses [NodeMCU microcontroller](https://en.wikipedia.org/wiki/NodeMCU) with an integrated [ESP8266 WiFi chip](https://en.wikipedia.org/wiki/ESP8266).
+Just plug in the power and go.

 ![Dashboard architecture](/img/aws-dashboard-console-using-arduino/dashboard-architecture.png "Dashboard architecture")

-The architecture contains a NodeMCU board and AWS Lambda backend.
-The lambda serves AWS status information via the REST interface to the internet.
-The console polls the REST interface periodically and controls LED lights and LCD screen.
+The architecture contains a NodeMCU board and an AWS Lambda backend.
+The lambda serves AWS status information via a REST interface to the internet.
+The console polls the REST interface periodically and controls the LED lights and the LCD screen.

 ### Arduino and NodeMCU/ESP8266 microcontroller

-[Arduino](https://www.arduino.cc) series boards, such as a popular Arduino Uno, contains a simple programmable microprocessor and set of GPIO connectors for the electronic components.
-Some of the board models has also an integrated WiFi chip which enables the internet connection.
-The Arduino compatible boards do not include an operating system which is the main difference compared to the popular Rasberry Pi series boards.
+[Arduino](https://www.arduino.cc) series boards, such as the popular Arduino Uno, contains a simple programmable microprocessor and a set of GPIO connectors for the electronic components.
+Some of the board models also have an integrated WiFi chip which enables the internet connection.
+The Arduino compatible boards do not include an operating system which is the main difference compared to the popular Raspberry Pi series boards.

-[NodeMCU](http://www.nodemcu.com/index_en.html) is an Arduino compatible open source IoT board.
+[NodeMCU](https://www.nodemcu.com/index_en.html) is an Arduino compatible open source IoT board.
 It includes hardware which is based on the ESP8266/ESP-12 WiFi module.
 The NodeMCU is comparable to the common Arduino boards; it can be programmed by the Arduino IDE and it *stupidly* runs the code that is stored to its flash memory.

 ### Circuit of the Console

-The circuit of the console contains following components:
+The circuit of the console contains the following components:
 - 1 x NodeMCU board
 - 1 x LCD 2x16 characters I2C
 - 7 x LED lights